Vasanth2801/Intern-Week-2-/README.md

 What i have Learned:
 * How to Implement the audio for music running continous loop
 * How to add Sfx Effects for specific events
 * How to adjust them in audio source settings of the volume
+* How to implement audio system with only script

 Implementation(Step by step):
 * First created a normal scene setup with player,enemy and where player shoots when player press space